French Traditional Pastries

 please place your orders 1 week or more before delivery

-Minimum order is half a dozen
+Price is for is half a dozen

 we serve GTA and neighbouring towns